 Possibly derived from Arabic hamuza

 .
 This was the name of the uncle of the Prophet Muhammad

 who was killed in battle.

-HARLOW f & m English
+Harlow f & m English

-From a surname which was from a place name which was derived from Old English hær
+From a surname derived from a place name, itself derived from Old English hær

 "rock" or here

 "army", combined with hlaw

 From the Old English name Hereweald